 When Michael Tuohy was diagnosed with multiple myeloma in 2000, the only thing he could think about was living long enough to walk his then 7-year-old daughter Ally down the aisle and seeing his 2-year-old son Mikey graduate from college.
 At the time, multiple myeloma patients had just a 35 percent chance of living five years.
 But 17 years later, Tuohy is about to see his wishes come true; his daughter is planning her wedding for next year, and his son is now a freshman in college majoring in biomolecular science.

 Since his diagnosis, Tuohy and his wife, Robin, have seen a lot of positive advances in multiple myeloma treatment and support.
-During this year’s American Society of Hematology (ASH) annual meeting, they are giving back to the community by sharing what they’ve learned.
+During this year’s Multiple Myeloma Action Month, they are giving back to the community by sharing what they’ve learned.

 How did you become involved with the multiple myeloma community?